franciscolopezv/architecture_modernization/01-strategy/prerequisites.md

 # Prerequisites for Backend Modernization

-> **Critical**: This playbook is designed for organizations that have **already aligned teams to domain boundaries** using Team Topologies principles.
-Attempting backend modernization without this organizational foundation will result in failure.
+> **Important**: This playbook is designed for organizations that are **aligning or have aligned teams to domain boundaries** using Team Topologies principles.
+The organizational foundation and technical modernization should progress together.

 ## Why Prerequisites Matter

 Backend modernization is not just a technical transformation—it's an organizational one.
-The patterns in this playbook (domain APIs, event-driven architecture, strangler patterns) only work when:
+The patterns in this playbook (domain APIs, event-driven architecture, strangler patterns) work best when:

 1. Teams are organized around business domains, not technical layers
 2. Each team has end-to-end ownership of their services and data
 3. Teams can deploy independently with minimal coordination
 4. Platform capabilities are self-service, not bottlenecks

-Without this foundation, you will create a **distributed monolith**: microservices with all the complexity of distributed systems but none of the benefits of independent deployment and team autonomy.
+Without this foundation, you risk creating a **distributed monolith**: microservices with all the complexity of distributed systems but none of the benefits of independent deployment and team autonomy.

+## Organizational Readiness Levels

+You don't need everything perfect before starting.
+Assess your readiness level:

+### Level 1: Minimum Viable (Can Start with Pilot)
+- Leadership aware of need for organizational change
+- At least one domain boundary identified
+- One team willing to own a domain end-to-end
+- Basic platform capabilities exist or can be bootstrapped

+**Action**: Start with a pilot domain to prove the model

+### Level 2: Transformation in Progress (Can Scale Gradually)
+- Domain discovery underway or partially complete
+- Some teams reorganized around domains
+- Platform team forming or established
+- Leadership actively supporting transformation

+**Action**: Modernize domains as teams are formed

+### Level 3: Foundation Established (Can Scale Broadly)
+- Most domains identified and validated
+- Stream-aligned teams established for key domains
+- Platform capabilities available as self-service
+- Leadership fully aligned and funding secured

+**Action**: Execute modernization across multiple domains in parallel

-## Mandatory Prerequisites
+## Key Prerequisites (Flexible Approach)

 ### 1. Domain Discovery Completed